ProfessionalWiki/chameleon/docs/components.md

   _MediaWiki:skin-chameleon-navmenu-flatten_ instead.
 If both the message and this attribute are found, the message takes precedence.

+* `include`
+  * Allowed values: String
+  * Default: -
+  * Optional.

+  A semicolon-separated list of section names that are to be included exclusively;
+  i.e., if this parameter is supplied, then only the sections in this list will be rendered.

+* `exclude`
+  * Allowed values: String
+  * Default: -
+  * Optional.

+  A semicolon-separated list of section names that are to be excluded;
+  i.e., if this parameter is supplied, then the sections in this list will not be rendered.

+  `exclude` takes priority over `include`.
+It does not make much sense to use both attributes in the same `NavMenu` instance, but it can make sense to use them separately in complementary instances.

 #### Allowed Parent Elements:
 * [Structure](#structure)
 * [Cell](#cell)